schuam/ansible_role_system_config/README.md

 for myself and haven't found the time to think about how to make it more convenient for others.

+For the sshd configuration, **openssh** has to be installed, and **systemd** has to be up and running.
+Otherwise the corresponding tasks  and the restart handler will fail.
+You can prevent the role from trying to configure sshd by setting configure_sshd to false.

 Other than that the rest of the system config role should work out of the box.